-William Lee Frost Professor of Modern Jewish History, Harvard University; Resident Faculty, CES, Harvard University; Co-Chair, Jews in Modern Europe, CES, Harvard University; Fellow, Royal Society of Canada; Fellow, American Academy for Jewish Research
+William Lee Frost Professor of Modern Jewish History, Harvard University; Resident Faculty, CES, Harvard University; Co-Chair, Jews in Modern Europe, CES, Harvard University; President, American Academy for Jewish Research

 November 8, 2017